emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 **Troubleshooting:**

-> If you have any issues upgrading Axion CLI, the fastest way to resolve the issue is to uninstall then reinstall.
+> If you have any issues upgrading Fermi CLI, the fastest way to resolve the issue is to uninstall then reinstall.

 ```bash
 npm uninstall -g near-cli